nazmulb/webpack/README.md

 webpack can only handle JavaScript natively, so we need the `css-loader` to process CSS files.
 We also need the `style-loader` to apply the styles in the CSS file.

-Run `npm install css-loader style-loader` to install the loaders.
+Run `npm install css-loader style-loader --save` to install the loaders.
 (They need to be installed locally, without `-g`) This will create a `node_modules` folder for you, in which the loaders will live.

 Let’s use them: